tinic/NitrogenGenerator/README.md

 - The core part of this build is the nitrogen membrane.
 For a 50l/h (2cfh) nitrogren flow the nitrogren membrane will be typically in a form a cylinder in the range of 300-500mm (12-15in) length and 40-60mm (1.5-2.5in) in diameter.

 Consult the spec pages which usually contain tables explaining the required air input vs resulting nitrogen output at different concentrations.
-For practical purposes I would simply ignore any oxygen concentration above 0.5% in those tables.
-Typical air input vs pure nitrogen air output ratios are 5:1.
-Focus on models which are in the 50l/h range at 100psi and 99.5% nitrogen concentation.
+For practical purposes I would simply ignore any nitrogen concentration under 99.5%.
+Typical air input vs concentrated nitrogen air output ratios are 5:1.
+Focus on models which are in the 50l/h range at 100psi and 99.5%+ nitrogen concentation.

 Nitrogen membranes have a maximum input pressure design limit.
 This can range from 80psi to 150psi or higher for special applications.
 Above that and the membrane might disintegrate internally.
 Get a variant rated around 120psi or higher as we targeting 100psi as the system pressure.

 Membranes have a 'knocking' limit, i.e. maximum pressure differential going into the system when suddendly opening a valve.
 This is usually 20-50psi.
 A too high pressure differential can shatter the membrane, completely destroying it.
 We will control this through a needle valve on the input side.
-Most commerical equiment will omit this valve since those systems are usually controlled very well.
-I assume the user (me) will make a stupid mistake at some point and rather protect the expensive membrane.
+Most commerical equiment will omit this valve since those systems are usually in a well controlled environment.
+I assume the user (me) will make a stupid mistake at some point and I'd rather protect the expensive membrane.

 Given local prices for nitrogren membranes, which can be in the many thousands of dollars, I sourced my membrane from Alibaba.com.
 Specifically the MNH-1512A model from KL-AIR.
 At the time of this writing it was $400, not including shipping and tariffs.

-- A silent portable compressor is a good idea and it turns out most commerically available generator can easily provide the air required.
-I chose a Makita MAC100Q which is plenty sized for the membrane I chose.
-It's small and quiet.
+Be careful when looking on eBay for used membranes.
+There will be a good chance that those membranes are clogged/used-up.
+Pretty much no seller eBay will be able to test if a membrane still works properly.
+Don't make the same mistake I made where I got a nifty deal on a membrane only to realize that it needs 170l/m (6cfm) to drive it.
+That's a LOT of air for a home gamer!

 - We need a 3-stage air filter to treat the air.
 The stages are usually a 10μm particulate filter, a 0.1μm oil filter and a 0.01μm coalescing filter.
 There are many variations on that but the key is that we want a 0.01μm stage in there somewhere.
-If you air contains a lot of hydrocarbons (like in an active workshop) you'd also want a activated charcoal filter in addition to the 3-stage filter.
+If yor air contains a lot of hydrocarbons (like in an active workshop) you'd also want a activated charcoal filter in addition to the 3-stage filter.
 Prices range from $200 to $2000 (if you get one on McMaster).
 I chose a PneumaticPlus SAFU460-N04-MEP which seemed reasonbly priced.

+- Most commerically available air compressors can easily provide the air required.
+I chose a Makita MAC100Q which is plenty sized for the membrane I chose.
+It's small and quiet.

+-